ashes00/Web-Pong/PROMPT.md

 The game must keep track of the score at the web app.

 After a player misses 5 balls you must say "GAME OVER!", then ask if they want to play again.
 If a new game is requesetd reload the web page to start a fresh game.

+**Misc:** This is a Generative AI created program that was crafted from a PROMPT file.
+See PROMPT.md for details.